-The Quality Payment Program has two tracks you can choose:
+The Quality Payment Program has two tracks you can choose based on their practice size, specialty, location, or patient population:

 To be successful under either, groups are required not only to track measures and activities but to perform well in those areas—and even to outperform their peers.